 git clone <a href="https://github.com/signalwire/signalwire-relay-examples.git" rel="noopener ugc nofollow" target="_blank">https://github.com/signalwire/signalwire-relay-examples.git</a> cd signalwire-relay-examples/node/remote-announcements

-.env with your credentials and the verified phone number.
+Create a .env file with your credentials and the verified phone number.

 SIGNALWIRE_PROJECT_KEY=<Your project id> SIGNALWIRE_TOKEN=<Your api token>

 Call the phone number configured to the context for this consumer.
 It will play a text-to-speech prompt to tell you to record a message after the beep and press the pound key.
 Once you press the pound key it downloads and plays the recording using the default audio device!

 All the code for the RELAY Consumer is in the consumer.js file.